 In finance, leverage (sometimes referred to as gearing in the United Kingdom and Australia) is a general term for any technique to multiply gains and losses.
 Common ways to attain leverage are borrowing money, buying fixed assets and using derivatives.
 Important examples are: A public corporation may leverage its equity by borrowing money.
 The more it borrows, the less equity capital it needs, so any profits or losses are shared among a smaller base and are proportionately larger as a result.

-- 1,920,564 all-time users
+- 3,322,811 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - Grant Cardone Shares His Principles for Life & Success (Exclusive Interview)

 - 6 Key Attitudes and Behaviors of Successful Leaders

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years